criblio/collector-templates/collectors/rest/wiz/README.md

 You can perform the procedures in this section with any of the four REST Collectors you've created.
 To configure time ranges, you'll use **Earliest** and **Latest** values.

 - If you enter **Earliest** and **Latest values**, Cribl Stream will pass them into the API query.
-- If you leave these fields blank, Cribl Stream will query the API for the 24 hours before the job is scheduled to run.
+- If you leave these fields blank, Cribl Stream will query the API for 24 hours before the job is scheduled to run.

 We'll start with the Discovery run: